eduardojvieira/website/src/data/post/mechanical-design-for-industrial-automation.md

 - **Vibration/acoustic sensors** need isolation from unrelated vibration sources

 **Practical Example**:
 When redesigning a metal stamping inspection station, I incorporated dedicated mounting brackets with micro-adjustment capabilities for photoelectric sensors, surrounding them with shrouds to prevent interference from ambient light.
-This increased detection reliability from 92% to 99.8%.
+This increased detection reliability.

 ### 3. Plan for Control System Infrastructure